cohesity/cohesity-powershell-module/docs/cmdlets-reference/update-cohesityprotectionsource.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about\_CommonParameters \([http://go.microsoft.com/fwlink/?LinkID=113216](http://go.microsoft.com/fwlink/?LinkID=113216)\).
+For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.Int64

-Specifies a unique id of the Protection Source.
+Specifies a unique id of the protection source.

 ## OUTPUTS

 ## NOTES

 ## RELATED LINKS